hi-time/pocci/document/setup-yml.en.md

         *   If an external LDAP server will be used, user cannot be specified.
     *   When a connection is established using the IP address (e.g., `http://192.168.0.2), the connection will be to the service specified at the beginning here.
+    *   You can change the selection of services by arguments of `./create-config` command.
+        For example, when you define "gitlab, jenkins, sonar" as services, if you run the command by `./create-config +nexus` then the services is changed to "gitlab, jenkins, sonar, nexus".
+If you run the command by `./create-config -sonar` then the services is changed to "gitlab, jenkins".
+And you can use +option and -option in the same time.
+For example, `./create-config +nexus -sonar`.
     *   Environment variables:  `INTERNAL_SERVICES`
 *   **hosts:** Name of the server referenced by each service
     *   Define this for each IP address in the format of `IP address Server name Alias1 Alias2 ...`